 EEX 4265.
 Curriculum & Instructional Strategies for Students w/Disabilities (Grades 6-12).
 This course focuses on specialized methods and instructional strategies necessary for special educators to meet the needs of students with disabilities in grades 6-12.
 Emphasis will be placed on the development, selection, and utilization of appropriate curriculum and instructional approaches for students in grades 6-12 which correspond to the capabilities and styles of diverse learners.
-Teacher candidates will identify general education curriculum including Florida Sunshine State Standards and Access Points for students in grades 6-12.
-This course will require 15 hours of field placement in an ESE classroom with students in grades 6-12.
+Teacher candidates will identify general education curriculum including Next Generation Florida Sunshine State Standards and Access Points for students in grades 6-12.
+Corequisite: EEX 3830.
 3 semester hours credit.
 [A]